UWPCE-PythonCert/PythonResources/sphinx_sources/source/GeneralPython/scipy.rst

 Most people will find themselves using these core tools, regardless of their area of focus.

-There are a lot of introductions, bootcamps, etc for all this Here are a few resources I particularly like:
+There are a lot of introductions, bootcamps, etc. for all this.
+Here are a few resources I particularly like:

 numpy
 -----